 We stopped doing what has always been done.
 Instead, we learned how to package and sell our services to the clients who need it the most.
 The ones who we worked best with — those who we could build a community around.

-Getting Down to Business: Our First 6-Figure Year
+Getting Down to Business: Our First Six-Figure Year

-By finding the right systems, processes, and pricing, we grew from just barely getting by to over 6 figures… in less than four years.
+By finding the right systems, processes, and pricing, we grew from just barely getting by to a six-figure business… in less than four years.